The Question of Media Relevance

 Observed for a week, we found that 19 out of 50 Fortune 1000 companies shared a business-relevant update on their social media websites, however, just 3 of 50 Inc. 5000 companies shared an important business update.
 When observed for a month, 19 of 50 Inc. 5000 companies had a business-relevant update to share.

-Takeaway 02: For a given period, small companies have fewer business updates to share, as compared to large companies.
-However, small companies are more likely to announce an important business update on social rather than release press releases in traditional media.
+Takeaway 02: For a given period, small companies have fewer business updates to share, as compared to large companies, yet they are more likely to use social media than press releases to share critical updates.Β This suggests that social media intelligence can reveal insights about companies that traditional monitoring might miss.

 Overlap and differentiation